chromalock/CGBLinkVideo/README.md

 Playing media on a gameboy color over the link cable, with the help of an [RP2040](https://www.raspberrypi.com/products/rp2040/)

+# Inspiration

+This project was heavily inspired by [Staacks/wifi-game-boy-cartridge](https://github.com/Staacks/wifi-game-boy-cartridge).

 # System Requirements
 - Linux (MacOS may work)
   - Open to PRs adding windows support